defold/defold.github.io/manuals/properties.md

 ---
+brief: This manual explains what types of properties exist in Defold, and how they are used and animated.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Properties","Game object and component properties","GUI node properties"]
 title: Properties in Defold
-brief: This manual explains what types of properties exist in Defold, and how they are used and animated.
+toc: '["Properties","Game object and component properties","GUI node properties"]'
 ---

 # Properties